worldpeaceenginelabs/DAuth/README.md

 <br><br>

-# The following slide is the actual state that every developer will face at some point when starting with GunJS (Github, Cloudflare, ENV's, are exchangeable with your providers/methods)
+# The following slide is the actual state that every developer will face at some point when starting with GunJS (or any other decentralized database) (Github, Cloudflare, ENV's, are exchangeable with your providers/methods)

 ![image](https://user-images.githubusercontent.com/67427045/215068864-69e8a618-9df6-4278-acb1-56ffbfe0f579.png)